School transport for reception to year 11 children

 The council does not accept that obtaining a place at a grammar school means that the grammar school in question can be regarded as the nearest suitable school.

 Parents have the right to preference any school of their choice when applying for a school place, they do not however have a right to free-of-charge travel arrangements to that school.
-Travel eligibility will be assessed in line with the eligibility criteria outlined in the transport policy.
+Travel eligibility will be assessed in line with the eligibility criteria outlined in the travel policy.

 If the nearest school is undersubscribed with places available, then this will be the nearest suitable school for travel purposes, and free travel would not be provided to an alternative school that is further away.